 What does diversity, equity, and inclusion mean to you?
 At iCIMS, DEI is more than a compliance goal.
-It is a movement across the entire organization to attract diverse talent, create an inclusive workplace culture, and retain employees through equitable processes and experiences.
+It is a movement across the entire organisation to attract diverse talent, create an inclusive workplace culture, and retain personnel through equitable processes and experiences.

-To move your organization from compliance-focused to movement-focused, you will need a plan.
+To move your organisation from compliance-focused to movement-focused, you will need a plan.
 These short-term and long-term DEI strategies will help you create a diverse, equitable, and inclusive experience at every stage of the talent pipeline.
-With time and commitment, you can see transformational change within your organization.
+With time and commitment, you can see transformational change within your organisation.

 Want to see how your current strategy measures up to best practices?
 Download our DEI Scorecard.

 The first step in any DEI journey is to attract, engage, and hire people from diverse backgrounds and perspectives.
 These short-term DEI strategies will help you source and qualify candidates from all backgrounds to widen your talent pool and increase your diverse workforce.